thalescomp/Project-Descriptions-for-Review/DevOps/P0/P0_Fictional_Company.md

-# [DevOps P0] Investigating the Situation: Fictional Company
+# [DevOps P0] Investigating a Product Workflow: Established Small Company

 ## About This Resource